• Published: Feb 26 2025 06:03 AM

 wave

-Maha Shivratri, literally translating to "the great night of Shiva," falls annually on the 14th lunar night of the Phalgun month (February/March in the Gregorian calendar).
-This auspicious night is steeped in legend.
-One prominent belief centers on Lord Shiva's performance of the Tandava, the cosmic dance symbolizing creation, preservation, and destruction.
-Another tradition connects the night to the divine wedding of Lord Shiva and Goddess Parvati, representing the union of masculine and feminine energies.
+Maha Shivratri, which translates to "the great night of Shiva," happens every year on the 14th lunar night of the Phalgun month – that's usually February or March.
+There are some amazing stories behind it.
+One legend talks about Lord Shiva's incredible Tandava, this cosmic dance that represents creation, preservation, and even destruction.
+It’s quite something to imagine!
+Another tradition links the night to the divine wedding of Lord Shiva and Goddess Parvati – the ultimate union of masculine and feminine energies.
+It’s a night filled with powerful symbolism.

 FAQ